 |10,000 – 50,000||2.9%|

 |500,000 – 1,000,000||1%|

 The average engagement rate for different Instagram account sizes.

 Obviously, you want to be above the average engagement rate corresponding to your audience size margins.

 What to Do If You Are Not Happy With Your Engagement Rate

 The answer is simple yet hard to act on manually.
-Basically, you need to go to your follower's page on the Instagram app and start removing mass followers (let's say those that follow more than 1000-1500 accounts), fake accounts, e.g., accounts with no posts/profile pictures, etc. The problem?
+You need to go to your follower's page on the Instagram app and start removing mass followers (let's say those that follow more than 1000-1500 accounts), fake accounts, e.g., accounts with no posts/profile pictures, etc. The problem?
 I have not found any tools that can perform the tracking of those accounts and remove them automatically.
-While apps can do mass unfollows on Android, these apps cannot perform the detection.
+While apps can do mass unfollows on Android, these apps cannot complete the detection.